wabzsy/compression/README.md

 [English](README.md) | [中文](README_zh.md)

 `Compression` is a compression (decompression) library implemented in pure Go.
-It is mainly used to support some non-mainstream compression formats (such as: aPLib, LZNT1, XPRESS).
+It is mainly used to support some non-mainstream compression formats (such as: aPLib, LZNT1, Xpress).
 It can be used as a module or as a stand-alone CLI tool.

 ## Directory Structure